electrode-io/electrode-native/docs/overview/what-is-a-miniapp.md

 As a mobile app developer, you won't directly deal with the JavaScript MiniApps.
 Selected MiniApps are packaged inside the Electrode Native container library that you'll add to your mobile application project.
 The container includes the MiniApps as native Views that you can embed inside their own `Activities` on Android and `ViewControllers` on iOS--and launch them when appropriate, based on your overall mobile application UX flow.

 Interactions and communication between the MiniApps and your mobile application are conducted using APIs that are also part of your container.
-The APIs can be consummed in your mobile application in a way that is very intuitive and mobile-development friendly--while also leveraging a high degree of type-safety at compile time.
+The APIs can be consumed in your mobile application in a way that is very intuitive and mobile-development friendly--while also leveraging a high degree of type-safety at compile time.

 ### Considerations and MiniApp recommendations